William Beverley: Early life and education

 Beverley was born in 1696, the only child of Robert Beverley, Jr. (c.
 1667–1722) and his wife, Ursula Byrd Beverley (1681–1698).
 Robert Beverley, Jr., of the Beverley Park plantation in King and Queen County, was a wealthy planter who participated in the Knights of the Golden Horseshoe Expedition and was the first native-born historian of colonial Virginia; he wrote the History of the Present State of Virginia in 1705, the first known history of Virginia.
 William Beverley's uncle, Peter (1668–1728), was Speaker of the Virginia House of Burgesses.
-His mother, the daughter of William Byrd I (1652–1704) and Maria Horsmanden Byrd of Westover Plantation, was affectionately known as "Little Nutty" by her family.
+His mother, Ursula, the daughter of William Byrd I (1652–1704) and Maria Horsmanden Byrd of Westover Plantation, was affectionately known as "Little Nutty" by her family.
 She died on October 31, 1698, shortly before her 17th birthday, and was buried in Jamestown.
 Through his paternal grandmother, Margaret Boyd Beverley, William Beverley was a great-grandson of Scottish noble James Boyd, 9th Lord Boyd (died 1654).
 After his mother's death Beverley was sent to England, where he was educated.